 "Formal trade faces serious problems.
 Foods and other supplies from other countries were imported more easily and arrived in a shorter time in the past, but now it takes weeks, because trade routes and markets have been closed, which is why the prices of goods are increased."
-[P80, 26 years old, Female, Housewife, Gurbuz, Khost]
+[P80, 26 years old, Female, Uneducated, Housewife, Pashtun, Gurbuz, Khost]

 "The economic situation of people who own informal businesses was impacted because most areas are closed.
 People who had informal businesses are facing economic problems, but formal businesses progressed."
-[P54, 33 years old, Male, Shopkeeper, Dand Patan, Paktia]
+[P54, 33 years old, Male, 14 years of education, Shopkeeper, Pashtun, Dand Patan, Paktia]